robocup-junior/rcj-soccersim/docs/docs/index.md

 # Welcome to RCJ Soccer Sim!

-The RCJ Soccer Simulation League will be an additional league held at the 2021 RoboCup Junior.
+The RCJ Soccer Simulation Challenge will be an additional championship held at the 2021 RoboCup Junior.
 After a successful Demo competition in February, the next event will be the official Qualification Tournaments in May 2021, open for participation to any team that would like to register.